 WebRTC is an API definition drafted by the World Wide Web Consortium (W3C) that provides browsers and mobile applications with Real-Time Communications (RTC) capabilities.

-MBG supports WebRTC for browser-based voice and video calling without the need of plug-ins using Google Chrome, Mozilla Firefox and Opera.
+MBG supports WebRTC for browser-based voice and video calling without the need of plugins, using Google Chrome, Mozilla Firefox and Opera.
+Currently, only Google Chrome is supported when the WebRTC Operating Mode is set to WebRTC Pro.